-In November 2022, the Company agreed to the sale of its consumer segment consisting of Rotor Riot, ("RR"), and Fat Shark Holdings ("FS").
+In November 2022, the Company agreed to the sale of its Consumer segment consisting of Rotor Riot, ("RR"), and Fat Shark Holdings ("FS").
 The closing of the transaction is subject to the successful initial public offering by the buyer, Unusual Machines, Inc. The Company has concluded that the transaction is presently likely to close within the next twelve months.
 Accordingly, the Consumer segment has been classified as Discontinued Operations and reported in accordance with the applicable accounting standards.
 See Note 22 for additional information regarding the transaction.
-Set forth below are the results of operations for:
+Set forth below are the results of operations for the Consumer segment for: